 A person who commits theft (or the parent or legal guardian of a minor who commits theft or shoplifting) in Florida may be held civilly liable to the theft victim for the following amounts:

-If you are charged with theft or shoplifting, speak to a local criminal defense attorney as soon as possible.
+If you are charged with theft or shoplifting, speak to a local criminal defense attorney or public defender as soon as possible.
 An attorney can help you navigate the criminal justice system, understand the charges against you, and protect your rights.
 Be sure to ask your attorney about the immediate and future consequences of a criminal conviction.
 A criminal record for theft can make it difficult to get a job, housing, or loan at a later date.